 Wide Open Road Coffee Roasters

-Note: We have developed a filter profile for this coffee - meaning it is roasted a little lighter than would normally suit an espresso brew method.
-If you're using an espresso machine, high-pressure Aeropress, or prefer a darker roast for your percolator, we recommend our Single Origin Espresso Roast.
+Note: We have developed an espresso profile for this coffee - meaning it is roasted a little darker than would normally suit filter brew methods.
+If you're using pour over, Aeropress, batch brew, plunger or other filter brew methods we recommend our Single Origin Filter Roast.
 However, we're more than happy to supply any of our coffees ground to any specifications - coffee is a personal journey, and we are excited to take that journey with you.